 The importance of a father in a family is indisputable.
 Fathers have a vital role where they can influence the cognitive, social and emotional development of their children where most effects carry on into adulthood.
 Fathers who are actively involved also contribute to a more optimal relationship with the spouse and indirectly build stronger marriages.

-While there can be many factors in today’s world that can make this challenging, it is not impossible to plan in that time to be more engaged, especially in the children’s early years.
+While there can be many factors in today’s world that can make this challenging, it is not impossible to plan at that time to be more engaged, especially in the children’s early years.
 The extension of paternity leave is a good step forward and a recognition that fathers – you matter too.

 By Som Yew Ya